Chev550/service/_posts/updates/2016-11-07-notice-2nd-workshop.markdown

 #### Scale Model

 Your 3D house model shall be mailed to Dezhou directly.
-The mailing address will be provided later.
+The mailing address is provided <a href="{{ site.baseurl }}/pages/submission_sm.html">here</a>.
 The 3D model will be open to the public during the second training workshop.
 Please provide the organizing committee a brief introduction of your house (see <a href="{{ site.baseurl }}/assets/doc/2016-11-07-appendix-2.docx" target="_blank">Appendix 2</a>) by `12 Dec 2016`.
 Up to 5 renderings of your updated design shall also be submitted by this deadline.

 Each team will be introducing your house model to the audience and media in 3 to 5 minutes.